furti/FreeCAD-ArchTextures/README.md

  - ```Thirds```: The full image will be distributed evenly accross the three planes
  - ```360```: The image will be treated as 360 degrees panorama

-See ```Texture Mapping Details``` for more details.
+See the introduction for more details.

 ### Length
-Defines the Length of this line.
+Defines the Length of the plane that shows the panorama image.
+The plane consists of three evenly sized faces.

 ### Height
-Defines the height of the resulting plane.
+Defines the height of the plane that shows the panorama image.

 ### Radius
-This is the radius of the blue circle.
+This is the radius of the blue circle in the picture above.
 Basically this defines the distance from the origin to the panorama image plane.

 ### Sky Overlap
 The Sky plane is positioned similar to the panorama plane.
 It is offset from the panorama plane by 1 meter (The blue circle will have Radius + 1m) and continues above the panorama plane in a 45 degree angle to the origin.